bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_completion_callback_factory.md

 If a factory is destroyed, then any pending callbacks will be cancelled preventing any bound member functions from being called.
 The <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_completion_callback_factory#ad43328a7d8c19233e3fa0b762f357088" class="el" title="CancelAll() cancels all CompletionCallbacks allocated from this factory.">CancelAll()</a> method allows pending callbacks to be cancelled without destroying the factory.

-**Note:** `CompletionCallbackFactory<T>` isn't thread safe, but it is somewhat thread-friendly when used with a thread-safe traits class as the second template element.
+**Note:** `CompletionCallbackFactory<T>` isn’t thread safe, but it is somewhat thread-friendly when used with a thread-safe traits class as the second template element.
 However, it only guarantees safety for creating a callback from another thread, the callback itself needs to execute on the same thread as the thread that creates/destroys the factory.
 With this restriction, it is safe to create the `CompletionCallbackFactory` on the main thread, create callbacks from any thread and pass them to CallOnMainThread().

 **Example:**